 Solve your BI on Big Data Challenges like Bell Canada did

-A futuristic data strategy is important for your organization if you want to truly access your data lake for business benefits.
+A futuristic data strategy is important for your organization if you want to use your data lake for business benefits.
 As more and more data gets generated, it becomes challenging to meet the reporting needs of the business stakeholders who want reports with more dimensions, metrics, and measures.
-Your existing systems cannot deal with such massive amounts of data as they’re not built for that, and thus you should explore new technologies that have been specifically built to solve your BI on Big Data challenges.
+Your existing systems cannot deal with such massive amounts of data as they’re not built for that, and thus you should explore new technologies that have been built specifically to solve your BI on Big Data challenges.

-In this article, we will look at the challenges that Bell Canada faced with Big Data and the solution they adopted to achieve instant BI at massive scale.
+In this article, we will look at the challenges that Bell Canada faced with Big Data and the solution they adopted to achieve instant BI at a massive scale.

 BI on Big Data Challenge #1: Inability to ingest high velocity and volume of data

 Bell, the largest telecommunication company in Canada, follows a data-driven culture where thousands of users across the organization use data to make business decisions.
-Their traditional data warehouse architecture worked well until they faced their first big data challenge where their existing systems could not keep pace with new data sources that were streaming huge volume of data at high velocity.
+Their traditional data warehouse architecture worked well until they faced their first big data challenge where their existing systems could not keep pace with new data sources that were streaming a massive volume of data at high velocity.

 Soon they realized that their existing systems could ingest only half of the data that was being generated.
-This resulted in loss of valuable data and it was not possible to build meaningful reports from incomplete data.
+This resulted in the loss of valuable data, and it was not possible to build meaningful reports from incomplete data.
 No amount of optimization of existing infrastructure worked and they knew it was necessary to build a Big Data architecture that could deal with their massive, high-velocity data.